Agur: Alternate explanations of first verse

-Scholars, including Perdue, have considered other meanings for "le-ithiel" and "ukhal".
+Some scholars, including Leo Perdue, have considered other meanings for "le-ithiel" and "ukhal".
 Observing that "it is highly unlikely that the two Hebrew terms refer to personal names" (note that the names Agur and Jakeh are not seen anywhere else in the Bible or any other Israelite document), Perdue points out that some better translations for le-ithiel would be "I am weary, O God"; or: "I am not God".
 "Ve-ukhal" would complement it: "How can I prevail/I am exhausted?".
 The highly non-standard Hebrew and the lack of parallel language elsewhere makes it difficult to settle on a particular shade of meaning.

-Some have speculated that Agur is a "foreign sage from the East" (Perdue, op cit), who is quoted here only to be later rebuked.
+Some have speculated that Agur is a "foreign sage from the East" who is quoted here only to be later rebuked.

 Another explanation may be: This is the name of the author of the wise sayings provided in Prov.
 30. Either this was a real person, or as some have suggested, it was a fanciful name for Solomon.
 Proverbs 30 says that he was the son of Jakeh (Hebrew: “Yaqeh”) which means “to obey” or “obedient.”
 Again, this is either a real person, or another symbolic name for Solomon.

-Status as Prophet of Christianity
+Status as a prophet of Christianity

 Agur's question "What is his name or his son's name, if you know it?" in Proverbs 30:4 was interpreted by several Christian authors as one of the allusions in Old Testament to the coming of the Christ, the Son of God.
 This viewpoint is also expressed in John Witherspoon's "On the Purity of The Heart".

 However, Rashi interpreted this verse and the preceding one as referring to Moses, namely the wisdom of the Torah that Moses knew and understood, and that no prophet had arisen since like Moses.